automata-network/conveyor-sdk/README.md

 # Configurable Variables

-The canonical `RELAYER_ENDPOINT_URL` and `FORWARDER_ADDRESS` are defined in the SDK.
+The canonical `RELAYER_ENDPOINT_URL` and `FORWARDER_ADDRESS` are provided in the SDK.
 This is because most projects are likely using the same relayer and Forwarder contract.
-If your project were to fall in an exceptional circumstance which a dedicated relayer and forwarder are provided, you may simply overwrite the variables, by passing the following environmental variables
+If your project were to fall in an exceptional circumstance which a dedicated relayer and forwarder are provided, you may simply overwrite those variables, by passing the following environmental variables

 ```
 FORWARDER